minuteman1911/atitya/docs/index.md

 # Other similar projects
  There are many simulation tools out there like BRIAN, Neuron, Genesis etc. In this section, I have described the major ones in short.

+ NEST is a very powerful simulator with the capability to create large scale biologically realistic networks of neurons.

  BRIAN is an open source Python package for simulating spiking neurons.
 It offers flexibility by giving users the option of writing their own model of neurons, and then converting it to a language closer to hardware for faster execution.

  GENESIS is a software which can simulate large scale networks, like the neocortex.